SophieAu/personal-site-old/src/pages/blog-posts/2020-06-26-web-a11y-big-picture.md

 Reason number one: Because it's the right thing to do.

-You'd think that would be a good enough argument but unfortunately management is usually like: "If we spend all our time making our app accessile instead of launching it we will have 0 users".
+You'd think that would be a good enough argument but unfortunately management is usually like: "If we spend all our time making our app accessible instead of launching it we will have 0 users".
 While I get the sentiment, getting to a base-level of accessibility is usually not a lot of effort.
 Accessbility doesn't mean that your app needs to function 100% the way it does for people without accessibility aids.
 Just that it's 'accessible' (i.e. usable).

 Having your app/website not usable also leaves you at the risk of getting sued (just as [Beyoncé did a while back](https://www.theguardian.com/music/2019/jan/04/beyonce-parkwood-entertainment-sued-over-website-accessibility)).
 The fear of getting sued usually makes management listen very closely.